sumanthpalla/Deep_Learning_Specialization/README.md

 # Deep_Learning_Specialization
-- Repositry for projects in Deep_Learning_Specialization
+- Repository for projects in Deep Learning Specialization
+- Projects are divided by courses in DL Specialization by Coursera